NikitaSmall/pretty_weather_2/README.md

 @weather_object = PrettyWeather2::Weather.new
 ```

-Also you can to set uniq configs for lonely instance.
-To do so you need to create a new config instance.
+Also you can to set uniq cities easy way.
-Here is a way to configure different instance (for different cities):
+You may set different cities for different instances this way:

 ```ruby
 first_weather_object = PrettyWeather2::Weather.new('London')
 second_weather_object = PrettyWeather2::Weather.new('Odesa')
 ```

-You can specify all the settings for different instances.
+You can to set uniq configs for lonely instance.
+To do so you need to create a new config instance.
+Here is a way to configure different instance.
 To do so you need to create config instance
 and modify it this way:

 ```ruby